cortexlabs/cortex/docs/contributing/development.md

 ### Image Registry

 Create a config directory in the repo's root directory:

 ```bash
 mkdir dev/config
 ```

 Next, create `dev/config/build.sh`.
-Add the following content to it:
+Add the following content to it (you may use a different region for `REGISTRY_REGION`):

 ```bash
 export CORTEX_VERSION="master"